Congress of Gniezno: Aftermath

 Due to Otto's early death in 1002, his renovatio policies were not fully realized.
 King Henry II, Otto's successor, changed the empire's policies.
 Bolesław supported Henry's rival, Margrave Eckard I of Meissen, expanded the Polish realm into the March of Lusatia and the Milceni lands, and also took the Bohemian throne at Prague, interfering with Henry's interests.
 During a meeting with Henry II in Merseburg, Bolesław was attacked by Henry's men and narrowly escaped with his life.
-As a consequence, the excellent relations between the Empire and Poland marked by the Congress of Gniezno turned into a state of hostility that soon emerged into a German-Polish War which finally ended with the 1018 Peace of Bautzen.
+As a consequence, the excellent relations between the Empire and Poland marked by the Congress of Gniezno turned into a state of hostility that soon emerged into a German–Polish War which finally ended with the 1018 Peace of Bautzen.

-It wasn't until Henry's death in 1024, that Bolesław was able to acquire the papal consent for his coronation as Polish king.
+It was not until Henry's death in 1024, that Bolesław was able to acquire the papal consent for his coronation as Polish king.
 The Pomeranian diocese of Kołobrzeg, founded as a consequence of the Congress of Gniezno, was overthrown by a pagan resurgence of the Pomeranians around 1007, and bishop Reinbern was forced to return to Boleslaw's court.

 The creation of the separate Archdiocese of Gniezno, as directly subordinate to the Holy See rather than a German archdiocese, kept Poland independent from the Holy Roman Empire throughout the Middle Ages.
 Around 1075 the Bishopric of Poznań became a suffragan diocese of Gniezno.
 The archdiocese then controlled the whole Piast realm, as confirmed by the papal Bull of Gniezno in 1136.